 A first course in linear feedback control systems which logically follows MEE445A: Modelling and Simulation of Dynamic Systems.
 The material is covered under the following main topics: performance specification and preliminary design, stability criteria and techniques of feedback control.
 The examples and the problems used to illustrate the theory will concentrate on hydraulic and pneumatic systems as used on current military hardware.
 MATLAB/SIMULINK is used extensively for the design of control systems and to carry out the simulations.

 R.C.
-Dorf, R. Bishop, Modern Control Systems, 8th Ed.
+Dorf, R. Bishop, Modern Control Systems, 8th ed.
+Stefani, Shahian, Savant, and Hostetter, Design of Feedback Control Systems, 4th ed.

 MEE445A: Modelling and Simulation of Dynamic Systems (GMF445A: Modélisation et simulation des systèmes dynamiques)